-Many applications targeted for hardware acceleration have large input and output data sets that will need to be segmented to fit subsets into the RASC-brick's external SRAM banks at any given time (a total of 32MB are available).
+Many applications targeted for hardware acceleration have large input and output data sets that will need to be segmented to fit subsets into the RASC-brick's or RASC blade's external SRAM banks at any given time (a total of 40MB are available).
 Certain applications have large input data sets that have the same processing performed on subsets and only require that new input data be available in order to maintain continuous processing.
-These requirements bring up the notion of streaming a large data set through an algorithm.
-Streaming data suggests a continuous and parallel flow of data to and from the algorithm.
-Streaming is to sequentially load data, execute, and unload a block of data in a loop one at a time.
+These requirements bring up the notion of multibuffering of a large data set through an algorithm.
+Multibuffering data provides a continuous and parallel flow of data to and from the algorithm.
+Multibuffering provides the means to sequentially load data, execute, and unload a block of data in a loop one at a time.